danklammer/tailwind-html-includes/README.md

-# A simple Tailwind CSS + HTML Includes builder
+# A simple Tailwind CSS + HTML Includes page builder

 Sometimes you just want to build a static page with Tailwind, but without the extra bloat